Filming in the field with Clark Carter

 AG adventurer and film-guy Clark Carter gives his top tips for successful shooting.

-Make a list of the various shots you think you might need.
+Plan ahead: Make a list of the various shots you think you might need.
 These may include shots of the environment you're in, animals, yourself (or the subject of your film), video diaries, exciting moments, interviews with other people and shots of everyday life.
 Just think anything that is important to the project is important to your film.
-Check your gear:

 Read about Clark's Victoria Crossing expedition in Chills and thrills